recette-lemon/DiscordTheme/README.md

 ## Update

 To update just run the `updater.sh`.
 If it fails or breaks the theme just re-download the zip.

+## Uninstall

+To uninstall just run the `uninstall.sh`.
+If it fails or breaks the theme just re-download the zip.

 ## Features